-- Publish our standard tuition fees on our website at least six months before the start of the academic year - Help you understand our tuition fees and bursaries and provide advice on how to apply for any other financial support you may be able to get throughout your course - Tell you about any extra costs, for example costs for course materials, at the start of your course (we will publish any other costs, such as library fines, photocopying costs and printing costs via our website) - Acknowledge that we've received finance related questions within five working days
+- Publish our standard tuition fees on our website at least six months before the start of the academic year. - Help you understand our tuition fees and bursaries and provide advice on how to apply for any other financial support. - Tell you about any extra costs, for example costs for course materials, at the start of your course. - Acknowledge that we've received finance related questions within five working days.

-- Make all the financial arrangements you need with anyone who's funding your course, such as your employer or the Student Loans Company, before your course starts and pay when due - Supply evidence that your course will be funded either by Student Finance, an employer, yourself or complete a Direct Debit mandate before commencement of your course - Tell us as soon as possible if you or whoever is funding your course is having problems paying your tuition fees or any other costs - Keep to any agreement you have made with us about paying your fees - Clear any debts you still owe prior to graduation or arrange a payment plan with our finance team, or you will be liable for referral to external debt collectors
+- Make all the financial arrangements you need with anyone who's funding your course, such as your employer or the Student Loans Company, before your course starts and pay when due. - Supply evidence that your course will be funded either by Student Finance, an employer, yourself or complete a Direct Debit mandate before commencement of your course. - Tell us as soon as possible if you or whoever is funding your course is having problems paying your tuition. - Keep to any agreement you have made with us about paying your fees. - Clear any debts you still owe prior to graduation or arrange a payment plan with our finance team, or you will be liable for referral to external debt collectors.